Danial-Movahed/hblog-checker/README.md

 ### Linux
 In linux you need to have curl, python3, subprocess and time installed.
-Download the linux version and run the ```hblog.py``` and you are good to go!
+Download the linux folder and run the ```hblog.py``` and you are good to go!

 ## License